To Olivia

 To Olivia (formerly titled An Unquiet Life) is a 2021 British drama film directed by John Hay and starring Hugh Bonneville as Roald Dahl and Keeley Hawes as Patricia Neal.
 It is based on Stephen Michael Shearer's biography about Neal titled An Unquiet Life.
-The film features Geoffrey Palmer in his final film appearance.
+The film features Geoffrey Palmer (as Geoffrey Fisher) in his final acting appearance.

 To Olivia was released in the United Kingdom via Sky Cinema on 19 February 2021.

 Plot

 The film covers Dahl and Neal's marriage as they grapple with the loss of their daughter, Olivia, from encephalitis due to measles.